 10 panel Drug Screening $57 (age 14yrs and above)

 Td/Tdap (Adacel) $75

 Varicella $170 (If the patient has had chicken pox – they may qualify to do the titers via blood work for $44)

 Flu shot $42 (between the months of September and April only)

-Other vaccines may be needed and are subject to change as per CDC/USCIS guidelines.
+Other Vaccines may be needed and prices are subject to change as per CDC/USCIS guidelines.
 Children are required to have their vaccination up to date, and they are all available at our Clinic.
 Please inquire about the cost.